-Make a new comp named Plants and cut paste the four plant layers in this comp.
+Make a new comp named Plants and cut and paste the four plant layers in this comp.

 We need to give them an underwater floating effect.
-It is very simple.
+It's very simple.
 Go to the Effect window and type in Wave to bring up Wave warp which is located under Distort category.

 Drag and drop this effect on the selected plant layer.
-In the Effects setting panel, Use these setting to give the plant a wavy motion.
+In the Effects setting panel, use these settings to give the plant a wavy motion.
 Make sure to keep the Direction 0.00 (vertical) as the weeds will have to wave upwards.
 (You don’t need to set any keys for this effect).

 It should look like this.

-Repeat this procedure to all the layers.
+Repeat this procedure on all the layers.
 (You can just copy this effect from the effects panel and paste it on all the layers).

 Animating the sea

 There are 3 layers of water.
-We will just animate the front layer with waves.
+We'll just animate the front layer with waves.

 Create a square shape roughly the size of the reference layer using the shape tool.
 Turn off the stroke and keep the fill on.
 Pick the same color as the reference layer.
 Rename the layer Water_A.

 Apply the same Wave warp effect to this layer.
-You will notice that the straight border will become like this and it will animate by itself.
+You'll notice that the straight border will become something like this and it will animate by itself.